List of Marvel Comics characters: H: John Howard

-Earth-1610 version

-The Ultimate Marvel version is the President of the United States who was previously the Secretary of Energy.
+John Howard is a character who was created for the Ultimate Marvel imprint.
+He is the President of the United States and was previously the Secretary of Energy.
 The character, created by Jonathan Hickman, Sam Humphries, and Luke Ross, first appeared in Ultimate Comics: Ultimates #10 (May 2012).
-Howard reluctantly worked with the Ultimates as he struggled to keep America stable involving the Maker, Modi and civil war until he is removed from power due to blackmail caused his executive authority revoked.
+Howard reluctantly works with the Ultimates as he struggled to keep America stable involving the Maker, Modi and civil war until he is removed from power due to a blackmail that causes his executive authority to be revoked.

 John Howard in other media

 An original incarnation of John Howard appears in Insomniac Games' Marvel's Spider-Man series, voiced by Dave Fennoy.

 H'rpra

 H'rpra is a character appearing within American comic books involving Marvel Comics.
 The character, created by Roy Thomas, Dan Thomas and David Ross, first appeared in Avengers West Coast #91 (December 1992).

-She was a Skrull who posed as Mockingbird.
+H'rpra was a Skrull who posed as Mockingbird.

-Hss.
-Marvel

-Hss.
-Marvel is an anthropomorphic rattlesnake and animal version of Ms. Marvel.